 Randomly set user’s accounts to uncertified personal, certified personal, or organizational.

-above values are simulated simulator 2.
+The above values are simulated using the simulator web page shown in Fig. 21.

-Search 4 keywords.
+Search using 4 sample keywords.

 6.3 Performance Analysis

-6.3.1 Resource Volume
+6.3.1 Search time for Varying Resource Volume

-22 is a line of the results for Experiment 1.
-It shows the average search time different layers of storage.
-With increasing number of resources, the search time all cases increas.
-As expected, when using only Layer 1relational database storage, the speed is affected most.
-When all 3 layers are used, the search speed is resources.
-When 100, using 2 layers starts to be multiple times slower than using 3 layers, but about half using just 1 layer.
-In fact, in our test, when there millions of resources, using 1 layer 2 seconds.
-Therefore, multiple layer storage is helpful to achieve good query speed of the proposed search engine.
+Fig. 22 is a line graph of the results for Experiment 1.
+It shows the average search time for different numbers of layers of storage.
+With increasing numbers of resources, we see the search time of all cases clearly increasing after about 10,000 resources.
+As expected, when using only Layer 1, relational database storage, the speed is affected most.
+When all 3 layers are used, the search speed is not affected until about 100,000 resources.
+When the number of resources exceeds 100,000, using 2 layers starts to become multiple times slower than using 3 layers, but about half as slow as using just 1 layer.
+In fact, in our tests, when there were millions of resources to search, using only 1 layer resulted in search times greater than 2 seconds.
+Therefore, our multiple layer storage model is helpful to achieve good query speed of the proposed search engine.